 Far left is Salvia patens 'Cambridge Blue' a lovely shade of blue and this variety has the RHS garden merit award, always a good indicator when selecting a plant to grow.
 This Salvia grows to about 75 cms and is a great addition to a sheltered border.
 It is H3 hardy, which means only down to -5 and so may need winter protection.

-Illustrated far right is the aptly name Salvia 'Amethyst Lips', a variation on S. 'Hot Lips' fully hardy down to -10 and which grows up to 1m.
+Illustrated far right is the aptly name Salvia 'Hot Lips' fully hardy down to -10 and which grows up to 1m.

-In the same group is the common sage which is grown as a culinary herb, (ideal with pork and sausages. ) Sage makes a nice border plant in its own right separate from its culinary uses.
+In the same group is the common sage, which is grown as a culinary herb, (ideal with pork and sausages.)
+Sage makes a nice border plant in its own right, separate from its culinary uses.
 It has attractive soft, grey-green leaves and a low growing compact habit.
-If it outgrows its space, or spills over onto a path, it can be cut back and responds well even if cut into the wood.
-It is a perennial evergreen growing to around 45-60 cms (1.5-2 ft tall)
+You can cut back sage if it outgrows its space or spills onto a path; it responds well even to hard pruning.
+It is a perennial evergreen growing to around 45-60 cms (1.5-2 ft tall) Common sage is good in a border if you want to add some green as an alternative to Hostas.

 In most parts of the UK, Salvia is hardy and easy to grow.
 Select a variety with a H rating suitable for your garden and plant in a sunny spot and in well-drained soil.